 "You're a mean one, Mr. Grinch."

 We all know Dr. Seuss's iconic tale of the green ogre who lives on a mountain, seething while the Whos in the village below celebrate Christmas.
-The happier they are, the angrier he gets, until finally he can't take it anymore and hatches a plan to steal away their joy.
+The happier they are, the angrier he gets, until finally he can't take it anymore and hatches a plan to crush their joy like a glass ornament.

 In short, people with an acute sense of social isolation appear to have a reduced response to things that make most people happy, and a heightened response to human conflict.
 This explains a lot about people who not only seem to wallow in unhappiness, but also seem obsessed with the emotional "drama" of others.
-Every office, for example, has a few people just like that.
+Every office, as one example, has a few people fitting the description.

 The Grinch is easier to understand given these findings.
-He is physically isolated (well, except for his dog), but more importantly he's socially isolated.
+He is physically isolated (except for his dog), but more importantly, he's socially isolated.
 He feels no sense of connection to the citizens of Whoville, though they live just outside his mountain lair.
 Watching them surround themselves with happy things like ornaments and gifts and food ticks him off, so he determines to inject some strife into the festivities and watch the fallout.
 That's what makes him happy.

 And that, it seems to me, is the heart of the holidays: they are ritualized reminders that none of us are islands, and that no matter how many people surround us, we're only at our best when we allow some of them to be part of us.

-You can find David DiSalvo on Twitter @neuronarrative.
-His latest book is Brain Changer: How Harnessing Your Brain's Power To Adapt Can Change Your Life.
+You can find me on Twitter @neuronarrative.
+My latest book is Brain Changer: How Harnessing Your Brain’s Power To Adapt Can Change Your Life.